The move from two separate apps to the The Telegraph Unified app

 Working with Twipe

 Choosing an external partner to develop the new unified app was a significant shift for The Telegraph.
-Traditionally, they have used an internal mobile teams.
+Traditionally, they have used an internal mobile development team.
 Despite this change, the transition has gone smoothly.
-One of the most important features of the transition for The Telegraph has been the ability to be collaborative.
+One of the most important features of the transition for The Telegraph has been the opportunity to work collaboratively with the Twipe team.

 We’ve ended up with a product that I think has overdelivered on what we hoped to achieve in our first buildLouise Curtis, Product Manager at The Telegraph